 Whilst it is used as an ingredient in a range of products, 75% of soy produced globally is used to feed animals.
 It is therefore a vital ingredient for the production of our meat, poultry, dairy and eggs.

 Most soy is grown in South America.
 The rise in global demand for protein in recent years has increased the demand for soy and so vast areas of land have been converted to soy cultivation.
-This has led to biodiversity-rich areas such as the Amazon, the Chaco and the Cerrado being cleared.
+This has led to biodiversity-rich areas such as the Amazon, the Gran Chaco and the Cerrado being cleared.

-In fact, soy is now the second largest agricultural driver of deforestation.
+Soy is now the second largest agricultural driver of deforestation.